High Altitude Hiking – How to train for high altitude

 Frequency and Duration: I do 2 sessions of plyometrics per week, never taking more than 20 minutes each session.

 Tips: I like to incorporate plyometrics exercises during my weight training, between my sets.
 It can be platform jumping, walking lunges or jumping rope.

-my DIET PLAN
+MY DIET PLAN

 What is the Ketogenic diet?

 The main principle of the ketogenic diet is to avoid simple sugars and complex carbs with a high glycemic index (GI), keeping even low-GI carbs to a strategic minimum while seeking energy from high-quality fats.
-The keto diet maintain low, constant insulin levels, promoting fat burning and reducing the hunger pangs that typically follow carbohydrate consumption.
+The keto diet maintains low, constant insulin levels, promoting fat burning and reducing the hunger pangs that typically follow carbohydrate consumption.

 How ketosis is affected by high altitude?

 Since the ketogenic diet has been proven to increases performance results in high altitudes by increasing the number of red blood cells in our system, the more red blood cells there are, the more opportunities there are for oxygen to be absorbed, thereby reducing the effects of altitude sickness.

 - Ketosis increases the brain’s blood flow, so it could inverse the negative aspects of altitude.